What does great engagement in the boardroom look like?

 A commitment to learning

-To be effective, a board must foster collaboration between its members.
+An organisation's mission must include effective communication between its board members.
 This means creating a learning community whose members are not just open to new information and ideas but active in their pursuit.
 Each member of the board must be confident that their colleagues will:

 - receive questions and comments with an open and positive attitude without negative predisposition or bias